Capital Gazette Shooting: Donald Trump Refuses To Lower Flags For Reporters Slain In Massacre Last Week

 “Obviously, I’m disappointed, you know?”
 Annapolis, Maryland, Mayor Gavin Buckley, who made the request of Trump, said on Monday.
 “Is there a cutoff for tragedy?
 This was an attack on the press.
 It was an attack on freedom of speech.
 It’s just as important as any other tragedy.”

 The employees murdered in the attack included four journalists and a sales assistant.
-According to The Baltimore Sun, the victims were, “Rob Hiaasen, 59, a former feature writer for The Baltimore Sun who joined the Capital Gazette in 2010 as an assistant editor and columnist; Wendi Winters, 65, a community correspondent who headed special publications; Gerald Fischman, 61, the editorial page editor; John McNamara, 56, a staff writer who had covered high school, college and professional sports for decades; and Rebecca Smith, 34, a sales assistant hired in November.”
+According to the Baltimore Sun, the victims were “Rob Hiaasen, 59, a former feature writer for The Baltimore Sun who joined the Capital Gazette in 2010 as an assistant editor and columnist; Wendi Winters, 65, a community correspondent who headed special publications; Gerald Fischman, 61, the editorial page editor; John McNamara, 56, a staff writer who had covered high school, college and professional sports for decades; and Rebecca Smith, 34, a sales assistant hired in November.”

 Buckley told the Capital that he had considered ordering the lowering of flags in Annapolis despite Trump’s refusal, but his wife talked him out if it.